Polio Australia affiliates itself with a range of different organisations. Click on their logos below to learn more about them:

 Their purpose is to work with our Member organisations to ensure that every Australian living with disabilities, and their families, has access to programs that maximise their potential and create opportunities for them to make their own choices.

-The Assistive Technology for Older People (ATOP) alliance is a group of peak disability organisations who meet at COTA Vic to strategise systemic advocacy for people who are ageing with disabilities.
+The Assistive Technology for All (ATFA) alliance is a group of peak disability organisations who meet at COTA Vic to strategise systemic advocacy for access to assistive technology for those who are not eligible for the NDIS.
 Disability Services Act 2006 identifies how people with a disability in Victoria will get good support and services and is inclusive of Victorians of all age.
-The Victorian Government’s State Disability Plan 2017-20 specifically recognises older Victorians as a cohort of people with a disability.
 Historically, the state government has supported the provision of Assistive Technology through the state-wide equipment program (SWEP) and other community-based, government funded programs.
 This has delivered upon the current legislative requirement that the state government ensure there is sufficient goods and services for all Victorians with a disability, including those over 65 years.

 The Chronic Illness Alliance has 55 member organisations, both state and national.
 The aim of the Alliance is to build a better focus in health policy and health services for all people with chronic illnesses.
 It does this through education and research projects.